21st-century-emulation/space-invaders-kubernetes-infrastructure/README.md

-# 21st Century 8080 - Kubernetes Config
+# 21st Century Space Invaders - Kubernetes Config

-This repository contains the helm chart to install all of the 8080 emulator components into an existing kubernetes cluster.
+This repository contains the helm chart to install all of the components required to run a space invaders emulator based on an 8080 into an existing kubernetes cluster.

 ## Pre-requisites